 There’s a few things we need to discuss about them though.
 The key point being:

 BUT, I asked you guys on Facebook if you would judge me for posting something that looked like it had just crawled out of a swamp, and you said no. So, you brought it upon yourselves.

 And I love you for being equal opportunity ugly food-ists.

-Not only are these little bites packed with PROTEINY good-nosity.
+Not only are these little bites of turkey meatloaf packed with PROTEINY good-nosity.
 But they also have a smokey-sweet-but-still-a-little-tangy fo’ yo’ MOUF goin’ onnnn.

 And pineapple.
 You know the yellow, tropical fruit that makes us forget that it’s October and we suddenly feel like it’s the Summer again?
 That one.
 Remember the BBQ chicken summer rolls?
 Pineapple and BBQ sauce were MADE for each other.